Wyandot National Burying Ground - Kansas City, Kansas

 The daughters of Andrew Syrenus Conley (who is buried in the cemetery) moved onto their family's burial ground, erected a small shelter that was nicknamed "Fort Conley," padlocked the gate, and posted a sign, "Trespass at Your Peril."
 They maintained a vigil for over 2 years and in 1909 Eliza (Lyda) Burton Conley became the first Native American woman admitted to argue a case before the U.S. Supreme Court.
 Although the court was sympathetic it didn't not rule in her favor.

 In 1913 Congress repealed the bill authorizing the sale of the Huron Indian Cemetery, but the dispute between those wanting to preserve the cemetery, and those wanting to develop the land continued year after year.
 One year Lyda Conley was arrested for shooting a policeman in the Huron Indian Cemetery.
 Even the placing of the Huron Indian Cemetery on the National Register of Historic Sites years later in 1971 didn't stop those wanting to exploit the land.
 Controversy continued until 1997 as the Wyandotte Nation of Oklahoma tried to turn the cemetery into a gambling place.
 There finally seems to be piece at the cemetery, as the Oklahoma Wyandottes have their 7th Street Casino in the adjacent former Scottish Rite Temple.

-The Huron Indian Cemetery is open dawn to dusk.
+The Wyandot National Burying Ground is open dawn to dusk.
 The grounds are attractive, but unkempt and vandalism continues.
 The neighborhood is one in which you may meet unusual people.